bilakilla/steam-sql-analysis/README.md

 # Steam SQL Data Analysis & Power BI Dashboard
+(WORK IN PROGRESS)

 ## Project Overview
-This project analyzes Steam user data using SQL and visualizes insights in Power BI.
+This project analyses Steam user data using SQL and visualises insights in Power BI.
 The dashboard tracks user acquisition, engagement, behavior, and overall summary metrics, providing a comprehensive view of the Steam user ecosystem.

 <b>Dashboard Walkthrough:</b> [Watch on YouTube!](https://youtu.be/IeluTTADpdo)